Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 2． Make sure SwitchBot Lock Pro and SwitchBot Hub series have been added to your App.

-3． Please follow the steps below to turn on the Cloud Service for your SwitchBot Lock Pro:
+3． Please follow the steps below to turn on the Third-party Service for your SwitchBot Lock Pro:

 Launch the SwitchBot App.